awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 1. \(Optional\) If you do not want to encrypt the log data that is sent to the S3 bucket, clear the check box next to **Encrypt log data**\.
 Otherwise, log data is encrypted using the server\-side encryption key specified for the bucket\.
 You must also clear the check box if encryption is not enabled on the bucket\.

 1. For **S3 bucket name**, select one of the following:
+**Note**
+We recommend that you do not use periods \("\."\) in bucket names when using virtual hosted–style buckets\.
+For more information about S3 bucket\-naming conventions, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
    + **Choose a bucket name from the list**: Select an S3 bucket that has already been created in your account to store session log data\.
    + **Enter a bucket name in the text box**: Enter the name of an S3 bucket that has already been created in your account to store session log data\.